-A delicious and comforting low carb potato soup packing awesome nutrition and ready in 45 mins!
+A delicious and comforting low carb potato soup packing awesome nutrition and ready in under 30 mins!
 Great for cold or rainy days.

 Why Low Carb Potato Soup?